blazekyo/cocos2d-x/CONTRIBUTING.md

     * some pseudocode
     * resources link if needed

+## Notes

+It is better to make a separate branch of cocos2d-x, and make your changes in the newly created branch.

+Test your code thoroughly before submitting any pull request to minimise errors in the main branch.
 ## Submitting patches

 If you want to contribute code, please follow these steps: